SaadAhla/SaadAhla/README.md

 ## 💻 Custom Tool

-Would you like me to make a custom Tool?
+Would you like me to make a custom Tool, Evaluate your defenses, or Emulate APTs?
 Contact me at [LinkedIn](https://www.linkedin.com/in/saad-ahla/) or [Telegram](https://t.me/Bla1ak)

 #### &#x1f4c8; My GitHub Stats